Devdath-code/Early-Disease-Prediction-Model/README.md

 This model is designed as a supportive tool for healthcare professionals and should not replace professional medical diagnosis.
 Results should be interpreted by qualified medical practitioners.
 Project Structure
 Copydisease_prediction_model/
+disease_prediction_model/
 ├── app.py              # Flask web application
 ├── model.pkl           # Trained model (to be downloaded separately)
 ├── requirements        # Required Python packages
 ├── templates/          # HTML templates for web interface └── [other directories] # Additional project files

-Future Enhancements
+**Future Enhancements**

 Integration with electronic health records
 Mobile application development